fancybits/pychannels/README.md

 # PyChannels!!

-This is a simple client that lets you talk to the [Channels](https://getchannels.com) app while it's running.
+This is a simple Python client that lets you talk to the [Channels](https://getchannels.com) app while it's running.

 ## Installation